AmusableLemur/amusablelemur.github.com/content/password-security.md

 Explaining how entropy is calculated properly and what constitutes predictability would require its own article.
 I will just say this, anything you choose that helps you remember the password (dates, names, lucky numbers, etc.) reduces the security of your password.

 This leads us to the final topic, how to choose a strong password.
 There are ways to choose passwords that are both secure, even by modern standards, and easy to remember.
 [Diceware](http://world.std.com/~reinhold/diceware.html) is my preferred option.
-You basically have a list of 7776 words which you use a die to select from (completely analog!).
+You basically have a list of 7776 words which you use a die to select from (completely analog).
 This gives you `60,466,176` possible combinations from only two words. `470,184,984,576` combinations from three words and so on.
 This would give som indication of how secure this is.
 And because of the way the brain works it's easier to remember words than letters, even when the words don't make any sense together.